Beta Carinae: Physical properties

-The stellar classification of A1 III suggests this is an evolved giant star, although Malagnini and Morossi (1990) rated it as an A2 IV subgiant star.
+The stellar classification of A1 III mean that Miaplacidus is an evolved giant star that has exhausted the hydrogen at its core and has expanded.
 It has an estimated age of 260 million years.
 This star does not show an excess emission of infrared radiation that might otherwise suggest the presence of a debris disk.
-It has about 3.5 times the Sun's mass and has expanded to almost seven times the radius of the Sun.
-Presently is it radiating 288 times as much luminosity as the Sun from its outer envelope at an effective temperature of 9150 K. Despite its enlarged girth, this star still shows a rapid rotation rate, with a projected rotational velocity of 146 km/s.
+It has about 3.8 times the Sun's mass and has expanded to almost six times the radius of the Sun.
+Presently it is radiating 223 times as much luminosity as the Sun from its outer envelope at an effective temperature of 9150 K. Despite its enlarged girth, this star still shows a rapid rotation rate, with a projected rotational velocity of 146 km/s.